-"This is the Torah when a man dies in his tent..."
+"This is the Torah regarding a man dies in his tent: Anyone hwo enters the tent and anyone who is in the tent shall be impure for a seven-day period..."
 (19:14)

 The Torah remains only with someone who "kills himself" over it.
 (Berachot 63b)